Loading...

 Lab 6: Blacklisting a Problematic Kernel Module

 Identify whether the pcspkr kernel module is loaded, unload it to stop immediate beeping, and blacklist it so it cannot be loaded again automatically.
-Validate the blacklist file using CLI-only verification.
+Validate the change using CLI-only checks.

 troubleshooting boot core